Please note that this degree is now closed for 2020 entry.

 Your future career

 Graduates in Distributed and Networked Systems with a Year in Industry at Royal Holloway can expect excellent employability prospects in a variety of expanding fields.
 You’ll gain a desirable Masters qualification from a highly-regarded department, and develop a range of transferable skills to take into the workplace.
-A year in industry also provides the opportunity to gain valuable experience and to develop industry connections to take into your future career.

 - Strong industry ties help to provide placement and networking opportunities with some of the country’s leading institutions.